csc7/PP3_CI_QCSDA/README.md

     accessed on August 21st, 2021, at 13:15.

     - To read a Microsoft Excel file and/or one of its sheets: https://stackoverflow.com/questions/26521266/using-pandas-to-pd-read-excel-for-multiple-worksheets-of-the-same-workbook, accessed on August 22nd, 2021, at 18:10.

+    - To select range of data in Pandas: https://stackoverflow.com/questions/50865987/how-to-select-all-elements-greater-than-a-given-values-in-a-dataframe/50866687, accessed on Augsut 22nd, 2021, at 20:30.

 - W3C®.
 Copyright © 2021 W3C ® (MIT, ERCIM, Keio, Beihang); https://www.w3.org/: